-- Pelagianism

-- Emphasizes human ability to choose God apart from any work by the .

-Teaches that human beings are fully of

-- choosing to follow Christ on their own.

-- Emphasizes human as a means of salvation.

-- Generally considered a viewpoint.

-- In practice, some traditions are essentially semi-pelagian.
+- Pelagianism - Emphasizes human ability to choose God apart from any work by the . - Teaches that human beings are fully of choosing to follow Christ on their own. - Emphasizes human as a means of salvation. - Generally considered a viewpoint. - In practice, some traditions are essentially semi-pelagian.

 • Arminianism

-Does not discount divine election, but emphas man to make a choice. izes responsibility of

-God chose the elect by exercise faith. of who would

-Faith is Man's gift to God, which the

-The call of the Holy Spirit is decision.
-Thus, the concept of decisional reger

-Holds view of God's which means that God elects based on His know would respond to the call.
-1Timothy 2:3-4, 2 1:2, Acts 17:30-31 owing how a person
+- Does not discount divine election, but emphasizes responsibility of man to make a choice. - God chose the elect by of who would exercise faith. - Faith is Man's gift to God, which the new birth. - The call of the Holy Spirit is on man's decision.
+Thus, the concept of decisional regeneration. - Holds view of God's foreknowledge, which means that God elects based on His knowing how a person would respond to the call.
+1Timothy 2:3-4, 2Peter 3:9, 1Peter

+1:2, Acts 17:30-31

-• Calvinism
+- Calvinism

-Emphasizes God's holiness and sovereignty.
+- Emphasizes God's holiness and sovereignty.

-• God who would believe.
+- God who would believe.

-• The call of the Holy Spirit is irristable.
+- The call of the Holy Spirit is irristable.

-Scriptural evidence is focused on numerous so predestination.
-Romans 9:6-24; Ephesians
+- Scriptural evidence is focused on numerous scriptures emphasizing predestination.
+Romans 9:6-24; Ephesians 1:1-5

-The Five Points Controversy: 111 0
+The Five Points Controversy:

-• Arminianism
+- Arminianism

-• Free
+- Free .

-• election.
+- election.

-• Universal
+- Universal .

-Resistible call (of Holy Spirit).
+- Resistible call (of Holy Spirit).

-• Salvation can be
+- Salvation can be .

-• Calvinism (TULIP)
+- Calvinism (TULIP)

-Total depravity.
+- Total depravity.

-Unconditional Election.
+- Unconditional Election.

-Atonement.
+- Atonement.